johnthwong/johnthwong.github.io/index.md

 ---

 ## [Predicting Conflict in Developing Regions Using Machine Learning Decision Trees](https://johnthwong.github.io/pdf/Li_Wong_Pye_Ling_Conflict_Prediction.pdf)
 As part of a term assignment, we predicted the likelihood of armed conflicts within 50-kilometer squares by fitting a large panel of predictors to both a decision tree model specifically designed for panel data (RE-EM tree) and an artificial neural network.
+[Read more](https://johnthwong.github.io/pdf/Li_Wong_Pye_Ling_Conflict_Prediction.pdf)
 <br>
 <br>
 This project used R's dplyr and data.table libraries and also Google's Python package—Keras—for interfacing with Tensorflow.